Home ยป Italian Desserts ยป Crostoli

 Why you’ll love this recipe

 These pastries are eaten mostly at Carnevale which is the celebration just before Lent.
-However in Italy crostoli are sold in pastry shops throughout Lent.
-In other parts of the world these delicate pastries are also favourites at Christmas and other holidays.
+However, in Italy, crostoli are sold in pastry shops throughout Lent.
+In other parts of the world, these delicate pastries are also favourites at Christmas and other holidays.

 While my late mother made delicious storce, her recipe went to the grave with her.
-So the recipe here is based on nonna’s Italian fried dough recipe.
+So the recipe here is based on Nonna’s Italian fried dough recipe.
 Nonna Lucia (my husband’s grandmother) passed on her knowledge to my mother-in-law and I have slightly adapted it.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.